GeoNode/geonode/README.rst

    $ paver concat_js
    $ paver capra_js

-to update the built script directories for the base GeoNode site and the CAPRA extensions, respectively.
+to update the built script directories for the base WorldMap site and the CAPRA extensions, respectively.

 VirtualBox Setup